-But now, there are suddenly eight breweries and satellite tasting rooms in this pretty small area.
-That number will soon to grow to nine when Little Miss opens their tasting room directly across the street from Duck Foot (current best guess, in January 2019), and in the not-too-distant-future it will be ten when Bay City opens their tasting room next to Knotty Brewing (projected opening summer 2019), and and I’ve seen an announcement that Two Roots Brewing is planning a tasting room but I don’t know what their timeline is.]
+But now, there are suddenly nine craft breweries and satellite tasting rooms in this pretty small area.
+That number will soon to grow to ten when Creative Creature opens their tasting room later in 2019, and in the not-too-distant-future it will be twelve when Bay City opens their tasting room next to Knotty Brewing (projected opening summer 2019), and and I’ve seen an announcement that Two Roots Brewing is planning a tasting room but I don’t know what their timeline is.]
 Plus there is 10 Barrel, but it is owned by Big Beer so it doesn't count as craft even though the company started in Oregon as, and still looks like, a craft beer place.
 That's not to mention the six other craft breweries and tasting rooms in the rest of downtown, and the five in neighboring Barrio Logan to the south.

 East Village is a convenient area for a concentration of beer locations: it is close to the Convention Center, hotels, Petco Park and transit hubs.
 The Gaslamp Quarter is immediately to the west; the people who go there for food and drink could easily find their way to East Village for craft beer.
 There is a lot of apartment construction in East Village now, too, and it seems to be targeted at young professionals, a group that enjoys craft beer.
 Befitting the convention crowds, tourists, and wealthier residents coming to the area, many of the craft beer locations in East Village are slick and polished in a way that isn't common enough in some other parts of the county.

 Right now, East Village is home to the following breweries and tasting rooms.
 The links will take you to my reviews of each location.

-Amplified Ale Works Kitchen + Beer Garden (tasting room, coffee, food, full bar, barrel aging)
+Amplified Ale Works Kitchen + Beer Garden (tasting room, coffee, food, full bar, barrel aging, patio)

-Duck Foot Brewing East Village (tasting room, food)
+Duck Foot Brewing East Village (tasting room, food, patio)